redbox-mint/sails-hook-redbox-pdfgen/README.md

 An installable hook for the ReDBox Portal to add PDF generation functionality for records using Puppeteer.

+Note: this plugin has been extended to allow for creating browser pools, see config item below.

 ## Installation
 In your redbox portal root folder run the command: